 It was heartbreaking when he had a stroke while in the

-hospital and could no longer use his had hard
+hospital and could no longer use his hand

-enough to use the brake lever.
+to squeeze the brake lever.
 He tried and tried

 and rode anyway until he crashed it once and broke off